How to start a frozen yogurt business: a 10-step guide

 - Check your state's website for its workers' compensation requirements.

-Aim for a space between 800 and 1,500 square feet in a zone approved for food service, often labeled "Commercial" or "Retail."
-You can check your city's planning department for specific zoning maps.
-High foot traffic near schools or shopping centers is a great advantage.
+Aim for 800 to 1,500 square feet in a zone approved for food service, often labeled "Commercial" or "Retail."
+Check your city's planning department for zoning maps.
+High foot traffic near schools or shopping centers gives a self-serve yogurt shop its best advantage.

-Many new owners get locked into bad leases.
-When you negotiate, you might want to ask for a Tenant Improvement (TI) allowance.
-This is money from the landlord to help pay for your build-out, which can save you thousands upfront.
+When you negotiate a lease, ask for a Tenant Improvement (TI) allowance.
+This is money from the landlord to help pay for your build-out, and it can save you thousands upfront.

 Select your machines and supplies

 Your frozen yogurt machines are your main production assets.
-A reliable new machine costs between $5,000 and $15,000.
-Buying a used one can be risky if you do not get a warranty.
-You will also need a cold topping bar, refrigerators, and a walk-in freezer.
+A reliable new machine costs $5,000 to $15,000.
+Buying used is risky without a warranty, so require one.
+You also need a cold topping bar, refrigerators, and a walk-in freezer.

 For supplies like cups and spoons, look at distributors like FrozenDessertSupplies.com.
 They often have low or no minimum orders for basic paper goods, which helps manage cash flow when you start.